Get the fastest Tennessee corporation formation online with worry-free services and support to start your business

 You can change the name of your corporation in Tennessee by filing Articles of Amendment with the Secretary of State.
-The filing fee is $20.
+You must also pay a filing fee for this.

 You can form your Tennessee corporation online through the Tennessee Secretary of State website.

-To dissolve your corporation, you will need to file the Articles of Dissolution and pay a $20 filing fee.
+To dissolve your corporation, you will have to file the Articles of Dissolution and pay a filing fee.